 Seattle Transit Blog is 501(c)(4) nonprofit organization that covers transit news for the the greater Seattle area.
 The blog also focuses on density and the urban form, and other forms of alternative transportation like bicycling and walking.
 Below is an introduction to everyone who’s ever had a byline at Seattle Transit Blog.

 Editor-in-chief Martin H. Duke joined the blog in Fall 2007 when he felt he needed a bigger platform to advocate for Prop 1.
 He grew up outside DC, attended college near Boston, spent six months in Lawton, OK, and finally moved to the Puget Sound in 1997.
-He is an Electrical Engineer by training.
+He is a software engineer working on network equipment.

 Locally, he has lived in Lakewood, Belltown, Kirkland, Edmonds, and now lives near the Columbia City Station.
 He has worked at Ft.
-Lewis, the U-District, Redmond, Kent, Renton, Tukwila, and now a couple of miles from the Eastgate Park and Ride.
+Lewis, the U-District, Redmond, Kent, Renton, Bellevue, Tukwila, and now Lower Queen Anne.

 Aside from his involvement in transit and planning, he also directs the Sunday youth ministry at his church, plays and writes music, and is a cultural diversity blogger and advocate for immigrants and ethnic groups.
 Sherwin has other wonky interests like ancient history, architecture and construction, graphics design, aviation, theology, politics, and music theory.
 He lives in Bellevue.

 Commute: 212, 215, 216, 218, 246, 554, and the 550 on occasion.